EndPointCorp/end-point-blog/2013/03/06/data-binding-in-web-applications.html.md

 - for every Backbone.js view, define complementary view model
 - put ‘ko.applyBindings’ at the end of your ‘render’ method
-- do not use any logic in your view templates—rely solely on data binding
+- do not use any logic in your view templates—​rely solely on data binding

 So for example: